end2endzone/bin2cpp/README.md

 # Usage #

-The following show how to use bin2cpp with code examples:
+The following section shows how to use bin2cpp with code examples: